 Also, the manual I found for your stove doesn't make any mention of needing a millivolt tstat.
-I think all you need to do is hook your tstat directly to those terminals (once you verify everything is functional with the above test).
+I think all you need to do is hook your tstat directly to those terminals (once you verify everything is function with the above test).

 One other thing.
 Reading the manual page you posted it says:

 "This control module is responsible for switching between a factory setting (for auger timing and exhaust voltage) and the control panel settings when the wall thermostat calls for heat."

 My interpretation of that is that the thermostat setting on your stove cannot start the stove.
 It can just switch between "a factory setting", which I'm guessing is a low idle, and the set heat output.
 This is what is usually called a "hi-low mode".